peter-daly/clean_ioc/docs/extensions/fastapi.md

 When you want to access a dependnecy in your routes you can use the **Resolve** helper function.
-This gives you a  very similar experience to using **Depends** in Fast API, the only difference is that you provider the type you want to resolve rather then the the resolver function.
+This gives you a very similar experience to using **Depends** in Fast API.
+The only difference is that you provide the type you want to resolve rather then the resolver function.

 ||| note "add_container_to_app" is also asynccontextmanager"
     The **add_container_to_app** function will use the container as an ***asynccontextmanager***, meaning you won't have to manually do that yourself.